The Sparse Frontier: Sparse Attention Trade-offs in Transformer LLMs: Abstract

 \section{Abstract}

 Sparse attention offers a promising strategy to extend long-context capabilities in Transformer LLMs, yet its efficiency--accuracy trade-offs remain unclear due to the lack of comprehensive evaluation.
 We address this gap with the largest-scale empirical analysis to date of training-free sparse attention, evaluating six methods across multiple model families and sizes, sequences up to 128K tokens, and sparsity levels up to 0.95 (i.e., $1/20$ attention budget) on nine diverse tasks.
 We first organise the rapidly evolving landscape of sparse attention methods into a taxonomy along four design axes.
-Our analysis then yields actionable insights: 1) sparse attention is effective---larger sparse models outperform smaller dense ones at equivalent cost, improving the Pareto frontier; 2) due to computational constraints, token-to-page importance estimation is unfeasible during prefilling, where the choice of an alternative solution (global-to-token or block-to-block) depends on the task, but is possible during decoding, enabling better generalisation and tolerance to higher sparsity; 3) longer sequences tolerate higher sparsity, suggesting that fixed-budget methods in production are suboptimal.
+Our analysis then yields actionable insights: 1) sparse attention is effective: larger sparse models outperform smaller dense ones at equivalent cost, improving the Pareto frontier; 2) for the training-free methods we study, fine-grained per-query importance estimation during prefilling remains impractical---due to both the cost of estimation and the lack of sparse kernels that translate fine-grained sparsity into wall-clock gains---forcing a task-dependent choice between global-to-token and block-to-block selection.
+Instead, during decoding, token-to-page selection becomes feasible, enabling better generalisation and higher sparsity tolerance; 3) longer sequences tolerate higher sparsity, suggesting that fixed-budget methods in production are suboptimal.
 Together, these findings provide practical guidance for deploying sparse attention and methodological recommendations for future evaluations.
 Our code is available at \url{https://github.com/PiotrNawrot/sparse-frontier}.